PocketMiner82/ConnectSSHTunnel/README.md

   ```

 ## Example: Use a Raspberry Pi 4 as an access point that automatically routes all traffic through an HTTP proxy or an SSH tunnel
+* **Warning!
+This is meant to be used only in the local area network and not as a "real" router that is directly connected to the internet.
+Use with care!**
 * [Download](https://firmware-selector.immortalwrt.org/?target=bcm27xx%2Fbcm2711&id=rpi-4) a FACTORY image of ImmortalWRT
 * Use a tool like the [Raspberry Pi Imager](https://github.com/raspberrypi/rpi-imager) to flash the image to a USB Stick
 * Open the cmdline.txt file in the boot partition of the stick and change the `root=/dev/mmcblk0p2` to `root=/dev/sda2`